marylizkarumba/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 In this project, I started practicing test-driven development using docstring and unittest in Python.

 # Tests heavy_check_mark
 tests: Folder of test files.
-Includes both Holberton-provided ones as well as the following eight independently-developed:
+Includes eight independently-developed:

 0-add_integer.txt